-There are plenty of reasons why responsible clearance holders may experience financial hardship, a government shutdown being one of them.
+There are plenty of reasons why responsible security clearance holders may experience financial hardship, a government shutdown being one of them.
 If you find yourself in this precarious and unfortunate situation, your continued employment depends on keeping your finances in order.
 Missing payments can seriously damage a security clearance, so communicate with your superiors every step of the way to avoid this pitfall.

 WASHINGTON -- With such a large number of civilians possessing security clearances, including many workers in the space and cyber theaters, leaders want the civilian force to know the steps to take if financial hardships are incurred during furloughs.

 "If you find yourself in a situation where financial problems or significant debt are a concern to you, it is best to let the chain of command know early and enable them to help you work through the problem," said Maj.
 Neil Whelden, security and special programs oversight officer.